Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

         ]
         ```

-        If there is a duplicate IP address an error message similar to the message below.
+        If there is a duplicate IP address in the HSM, then an error message similar to the message below will be returned.
-        This message indicates a duplicate IP address (10.100.0.105) in the HSM:

         ```text
         [{'result': 1, 'text': "Config reload failed: configuration error using file '/usr/local/kea/cray-dhcp-kea-dhcp4.conf':